-As discussed in Note 1, the financial statements present only the State Employees' Deferred Compensation Plan Fund (755), a fund of the State of Illinois, Department of Central Management Services, and do not purport to, and do not, present fairly the financial position of the State of Illinois or the State of Illinois, Department of Central Management Services, as of December 31, 2016 and 2015 and the changes in its financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the State Employees' Deferred Compensation Plan Fund (755), a fund of the State of Illinois, Department of Central Management Services, and do not purport to, and do not, present fairly the financial position of the State of Illinois or the State of Illinois, Department of Central Management Services, as of December 31, 2017 and 2016 and the changes in its financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion was not modified with respect to this matter.

 As discussed in Note 9 the State Employees' Deferred Compensation Plan Fund (755) implemented GASB Statement No. 72, Fair Value Measurement and Application, during the year ended December 31, 2016.
 The implementation of this guidance resulted in a restatement to the Guaranteed Investment Contracts in the Stable Return Fund and beginning net position.
-The data of the December 31, 2015 fiscal year end was not restated as the required information was not available.
 Our opinion was not modified with respect to the matter.